This project has been archived.

 dashboards and reports.

 In this article, I cover why I’m building

 status of the project and what’s coming next.

 As a developer, I’ve always liked data visualization.
 I like looking at graphs to spot problems in our systems.
 I like guessing how a graph would look like if I knew the system’s behavior.
 As I got closer and closer to product management, my understanding of data visualization changed: I understood why I personally like graphs and why they’re so important for a company.
 Data visualizations can express more than raw data sets.
 You look at a graph and you can extract insights from what you see, and these insights can change the course of a company.
 Data visualization is a powerful and much needed discipline, even more so now that storing data is cheaper than ever.

-database that stores customers information and I want to get a better
+stores customers information and I want to get a better understanding of how

-understanding of how we’re doing in terms of acquisitions.
-I can write a SQL
+we’re doing in terms of acquisitions.
+I can write a SQL query like this:

 SELECT country, to_chr(signup_date, 'yyyy-mm') period, count(*) acquisitions FROM users GROUP BY 1, 2 ORDER BY 1